 A large lizard with a flattened head and body.
-Length is maximum of 69 cm (27 inches).
+Length is maximum of 27 inches.
 The dorsal scales are small with many ridges which give the back edges a serrated appearance.
 Lower eyelid is covered with small scales.
 There are black rubber-like balls on the soles of the feet.
 The back is dark brown to black, with each head shield and dorsal scale spotted yellow, giving a speckled appearance; a pair of broad dorsolateral stripes is sometimes present.
 The throat is dirty white, and the belly is light brown.
 In breeding season, the chin, throat and sides of the head of the males become tinged with pink-purple.

 GEOGRAPHICAL RANGE AND HABITAT:

 Weathered rocky knolls in South Africa, Zambia, Zimbabwe and Mozambique, with one subspecies in Namibia and southern Angola.